dpsframework/dpsFrameworkBuilder-2.1/README.md

 > NOTE: The release of version 2.1 is planned before the end of 2022.

-**Fig.1.** This is an agent GUI at runtime in debug mode: a Shell to write, test and develop with the JADE API.
+**Fig.1.** This is an agent GUI (dpsAgents-1.8 old-fashion release) at runtime in debug mode.
+It shows its Shell (BeanShell 2.1) to write, test and develop with the JADE (JADE-4.5.4) API.

 ![](images/next-dpsAgents-a.png)

+<br><br>

-**Fig.2.** The agent in the Figure above, in the same Shell, but managing its integrated expert system through CLIPS Java API commands.
+**Fig.2.** The agent in the Figure above, in the same Shell, but managing its integrated expert system through CLIPS-6.40 (2021) Java API commands.

 ![](images/next-dpsAgents-b.png)

 - Version 2.1 of the project provides the following artifacts: